Capital Facilities Advisory Committee

 Public schools belong to the entire community, and funding for capital improvements is generated though voter-approved bond measures.

-It is essential that community members help develop our long-term capital facilities plan so that it reflects the values and priorities of the community.
+It is essential community members help develop our long-term capital facilities plan so it reflects the values and priorities of the community.

 What Has CFAC Accomplished?